pa4080/spasov-me/README.md

         Display gallery items caption switch too.

 - Lab entry
-  - [ ] Use mongo GridFS files
   - [ ] Add to the search!

-- Portfolio
-  - [ ] Project ADMIN link like in the Labs

 - [ ] Create to do list
 - [ ] Allow file rename when it is not linked to a post?
 - Redis
   - [ ] Create event loop by using Upstash/Redis queue - object like: